yogeshhegde/processor-sdk-doc/source/linux/How_to_Guides/Target/How_to_mmcsd_boot_emmc_uda.rst

 Manually flash eMMC device
 ==========================

-To boot with *MMCSD boot* from eMMC UDA in fs mode, the eMMC needs to be prepared before hand.
+To boot with *MMCSD boot* from eMMC UDA in FS mode, the eMMC needs to be prepared before hand.
-The recommended process is to flash an SD card with TI SDK image, copy the bootlader binaries that will be flashed to eMMC in the SD card "boot" partition in :file:`emmc/` folder, boot the board with *MMCSD boot* from SD (FS mode), and proceed to create disk partitions and flash the eMMC from linux.
+The recommended process is to flash an SD card with TI SDK image, copy the boot loader binaries that will be flashed to eMMC in the SD card "boot" partition in :file:`emmc/` folder, boot the board with *MMCSD boot* from SD (FS mode), and proceed to create disk partitions and flash the eMMC from Linux.

 **Create disk partitions**

-In Linux, create a "boot" partition to store bootloader binaries as shown :ref:`here <mmc-create-boot-partition-emmc-linux>` and a "root" partition partition for the rootfs: as shown :ref:`here <mmc-create-root-partition-emmc-linux>`.
+In Linux, create a "boot" partition to store boot loader binaries as shown :ref:`here <mmc-create-boot-partition-emmc-linux>` and a "root" partition for the foot filesystem (rootfs): as shown :ref:`here <mmc-create-root-partition-emmc-linux>`.

 **Format partitions**